jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 research on topics encountered in clinical medicine.
 Hopefully your school provides you with a subscription.

+**Set some goals.** Before you hit the floors on day #1, come up with a list of 2-3 things you want to get better at on this rotation.
+For example, if you're interested in cardiology, you can always say you want to get better at listening to hearts whether it's a pediatrics or adult medicine.
+Having a ready answer shows you're a self starter, and it primes you to get more out of the opportunities that come up.

+**Have the calendar in your head.** Someone is invariably going to ask you how long you're rotating with them, or what you're doing next.
+Replying "I don't know" makes you look aimless.
+Know your dates.
+What's more, I like to solicit feedback at the halfway point so I have room to improve on anything attendings note.
+The day before the halfway point, I'll mention to the attending that I'd appreciate if there was an opportunity for some feedback the next day.

 ## Get comfortable with chaos